Julie Macklowe: BaubleBar

 In 2010, Macklowe invested in BaubleBar, an online jewelry company.
 BaubleBar sells jewelry directly from suppliers and designers, bypassing bricks-and-mortar retailers.
 Macklowe helped the company in its initial fundraising efforts and currently sits on the company's board.

 Macklowe was the muse for Zang Toi, for his Spring 2013 collection and debuted on the runway show September 9, 2012.

 Vbeauté

 Macklowe launched her own skincare company, Vbeauté on November 1, 2011.
 Vbeauté began as a luxury, travel-friendly toiletry kit.
 In 2011, the company raised $4 million and sold at 37 stores.
 In 2013, the product moved from Bergdorf Goodman to Walgreens, slashing all of its prices by over 50%.
 In September 2014, vbeauté launched a deal with the Home Shopping Network.

 Vbeauté went out of business in 2019.

 The Macklowe

 In December 2021, Macklowe launched The Macklowe, a single malt whiskey that is made in the United States.
 It is available online and at some New York bars and restaurants.

+Political commentary

+On May 22, 2026, Macklowe published an op-ed in The Wall Street Journal titled “A Wealthy New Yorker’s Case for the Pied-à-Terre Tax”, arguing that non-primary residents of NYC who own luxury second homes while paying zero state and city income tax should be subject to an annual surcharge.
+The New York State legislature passed the pied-à-terre tax On May 27.
+On May 29, she appeared on Fox Business to discuss the proposed tax.
+In June of 2026, Jacob Bernstein of The New York Times profiled Macklowe in a piece titled “The Pro-Tax Socialite”, examining her stance on wealth, civic obligation, and the departure of wealthy New Yorkers to Florida following the Covid-19 Pandemic.